Get 80% off your plan for your first 6 months.*

 Types of payment gateways

-You can choose from three main types of payment gateways for your business:
+You can choose from three main types of payment gateways.
+Most small businesses start with hosted gateways for simplicity, then upgrade as they grow.

-• Drawbacks: Redirects customers away from your site, potentially reducing completion rates
+• Drawbacks: redirects customers away from your site, which may reduce completion rates

-• Benefits: Seamless customer experience, higher completion rates
+• Benefits: creates a seamless customer experience and improves completion rates

-Application programming interface (API)-hosted gateways: Complete payment control on your servers
+API-hosted gateways: give you complete payment control on your servers

 Key features to consider